verbof/PARDISO.jl/README.md

     git clone https://github.com/verbof/PARDISO.jl PARDISO
     cd PARDISO/src

-Set correctly the `FC` variable to the correct value for your system in `Makefile`; then, modify the correct PARDISO shared library needed for compiling.
+Set correctly the `FC` variable to the correct value for your system in `Makefile`; then, modify the variable `LIBPARDISO` to poit at the correct PARDISO shared library needed for compiling.

 ## The ParDiSO type
 The basic constructor

-        ParDiSO(matrixtype::Integer, msglevel::Integer);
+        ParDiSo(matrixtype::Integer, msglevel::Integer);

 creates a variable that is going to be used for a matrix of the the type `matrixtype` and with a verbose-level `msglevel` (`0`: no messages from PARDISO, `1`: verbose mode).